-The B Daniel Single Invert has a diamond shaped body that consists of 7 laminates of Iroko seasoned and hardened wood.
+- The B Daniel Single Invert has a diamond shaped body that consists of 7 laminates of seasoned Exotic Iroko that is rot-free shipbuilding hardwood.

-The spear is modified in order to achieve smooth penetrating tips and good accuracy, The spears are 7mm or 7.5mm depending on speargun length.
+- The spear is modified in order to achieve smooth penetrating tips and good accuracy, The spears are 7mm, 7.5mm or 8mm depending on speargun length and setup.

-The speargun comes complete with reel, bands, spear and is ballasted in order to have neutral buoyancy in water.
-Additional ballast mods can be made by the owner by adding or removing weight in the two compartments provided under the speargun.
+- The speargun comes complete with reel, bands, spear.
+Final ballasting is made by the end user.
+Additional ballast mods can be made by the owner by adding or removing weight in the two compartments provided under the speargun. (extra weight is provided)

 Before spearfishing, it is important to ballast the speargun according to the water you intend diving in.